 MA Mentor Program Wood Architecture

-Mentoring - The Department of Architecture at the Technical University of Munich offers subject-specific mentoring programs as part of its consecutive master's degree programs.
-These offer the opportunity to study with selected professors or chairs similar to the master school principle, whereby the study plan is individually tailored to the respective content focus.
-The Chair of Entwerfen und Konstruieren, Prof. Florian Nagler together with the Chair of Architecture and Timber Construction, Prof. Stephan Birk offer the mentor program Wood Architecture.
+The Department of Architecture offers subject-specific mentoring programs as part of its consecutive master's degree programs.
+These offer the opportunity to study with selected professors or chairs in a manner similar to the master craftsman school principle, with the curriculum tailored to the respective content focus.
+The Chair of Design and Construction, Prof. Florian Nagler, together with the Chair of Architecture and Timber Construction, Prof. Stephan Birk, offer the Timber Architecture Mentoring Program.

-Content - The main content and focus is on design, i.e. teaching design methods, building science and building construction.
-In addition, in-depth knowledge of materials, building systems, construction typologies, building methods, detail development, building physics and fire protection is offered.
-Special attention is paid to the overriding topic of resource-conserving, sustainable construction with renewable raw materials.
-The course is taught mainly through seminars, exercises, lectures and excursions.
-An interdisciplinary integration of Schools und Departments is part of the study program.
-Students are also encouraged to undertake accompanying professional practice, which is not part of the curriculum.
-This can also be supported due to the good networking of the chairs.
+The focus is on design, building science, and material-appropriate building construction.
+In addition, in-depth knowledge of wood, construction methods, design methods, detail development, building physics, and fire protection is offered.
+Special attention is paid to the overarching theme of resource-efficient, sustainable construction using renewable raw materials.
+This is taught through design and project work, elective courses, lectures, and field trips.
+Interdisciplinary integration with other departments and professorships is part of the program.
+Students are encouraged to gain practical work experience, which is not part of the curriculum.
+This can be supported through the network of departments.

-Objectives - The central theme of the Wood Architecture Mentor Program is architectural design using wood as a building material.
-In addition to the knowledge of the historical and architectural significance of timber construction, the methods of design, sufficient knowledge of the properties and laws of the material as well as a deepening of the important construction methods are taught.
-Here the design is understood as a comprehensive task and ranges from architectural design and conception to detail.
+The aim of the wood architecture mentoring program is to teach architectural design using wood as a building material.
+In addition to knowledge of the historical and architectural significance of timber construction, students learn design methods, acquire sufficient knowledge of the properties and characteristics of the material, and gain a deeper understanding of important construction methods.
+Design is understood as a comprehensive task, ranging from architectural design and conception to the details.

 The following credits must be completed in order to graduate from the Master's degree programme in Architecture with the certificate in Timber Architecture: